Pentagonal antiprism: See also

 The pentagonal antiprism can be truncated and alternated to form a snub antiprism:

 Crossed antiprism

 A crossed pentagonal antiprism is topologically identical to the pentagonal antiprism, although it can't be made uniform.
 The sides are isosceles triangles.
-It has d5d symmetry, order 10.
+It has D5h symmetry group of order 20.
 Its vertex configuration is 3.3/2.3.5, with one triangle retrograde and its vertex arrangement is the same as a pentagonal prism.